How to Use Sound on TikTok for Your Next Branded Campaign

 “A key element to the app’s success is the love of music by all age groups.
 The tie-in offers a fun twist that lends itself to new trends, memes, and challenges, and with a steady stream of new songs constantly being released, there’s always something new to do, a new dance, a new joke, etc.” - Gregory Galant, the Shorty Awards co-founder.

 In order to use trending sounds and music for sponsored content or on a company profile, you need to purchase a license to use this music.
-That's why many brands use the royalty-free music library that TikTok has to offer.
+That's why many brands use the royalty-free music library, or Commercial Music Library (CML), that TikTok has to offer.
 Find the step-by-step guide on how to access this music library, here.

 While it’s essential to consider sound, creating a new branded trend isn’t necessary.
 Trending sounds are not the only way to drive engagement.
 We at Fohr found that TikTok works well when you can tell a story, and you can do this with or without a trending sound.
 Take Elyse Myers’s ‘coffee talks’ as an example of entertaining storytelling.
 It’s a surprising 2 minutes and 42 seconds, but it still has 3M views and 50.4K comments, all with original sound.